mlswg/mls-protocol/draft-barnes-mls-protocol.md

 Nodes in a ratchet tree can have a special value "\_", used to indicate that the node should be ignored during path computations.
-Such nodes are used to replace leaves when participants are deleted from the group (see section 7.5 below).
+Such nodes are used to replace leaves when participants are deleted from the group.

 If any node in the copath of a leaf is \_, it should be ignored during the computation of the path.
 For example, if `A`'s copath is `B, \_, C, D`; its path